uStepper/uStepper/README.md

 0.4.3:

-- Fixed bug where initial deceleration phase (used when changing speed setting or changing directionwhile motor is moving), would never be entered, causing motor to accelerate
+- Fixed bug where initial deceleration phase (used when changing speed setting or changing direction while motor is moving), would never be entered, causing motor to accelerate

 0.4.2:
 - Fixed bug with setHome() causing getAngleMoved() to return alternating values (offset by exactly 180 degrees) between resets.